If you asked 10 veteran guitar players…

 A commonly overlooked feature with guitar amps…

-Cabinet construction is one of those things that deserves far more attention it normally gets.
+Cabinet construction is one of those things that deserves far more attention than it normally gets.

 Because…depending on several factors including: